isandeep06/black-friday-sales-prediction/README.md

 - Linear Regression

 ## 📁 Files
-- `ANwrrr_coure.ipynb` – Jupyter Notebook with all analysis and modeling.
+- `Black_friday_sales` – Jupyter Notebook with all analysis and modeling.
 - `train.csv` – Dataset used (you can upload or link it).
 - `README.md` – This file.